kannbaba/Getting-and-Clearing-Data-Course-Project/README.md

 * **Run** the `run_analysis.R` script:

- The script will perform the following steps:
+ The script will perform the following steps: <br>
-     - Read the Dataset
+     - Read the Dataset<br>
-     - Merges userdata, activity data and both the training and the test sets to create one single table
+     - Merges userdata, activity data and both the training and the test sets to create one single table<br>
-     - Extracts only the measurements on the mean and standard deviation for each measurement.
+     - Extracts only the measurements on the mean and standard deviation for each measurement. <br>
-     - Uses descriptive activity names to name the activities in the data set
+     - Uses descriptive activity names to name the activities in the data set <br>
-     - Create the summary table with the average of each variable for each activity and each subject.
+     - Create the summary table with the average of each variable for each activity and each subject.<br>

   The following file is created at the end